 Wills and trusts to protect your assets and your family

-Story, Abernathy, Campbell, Ashworth, Yarbrough, and Hudson, An Association of Attorneys, provides professional, diverse estate planning services, focusing on complex, high-net-worth estates.
+Story, Abernathy, Campbell, Ashworth, McGill, and Walters, An Association of Attorneys, provides professional, diverse estate planning services, focusing on complex, high-net-worth estates.

 You worked hard to build a future.
 An attorney helps protect it.

 A great deal is at stake.
 Trust an estate planning attorney who takes the time to understand your priorities and crafts documents that achieve them.
 There is no substitute for knowledge and experience.
 A will or trust is legally binding.
 It should be right, and it should stand up to challenge.